 Rebecca’s Silliest Teaching Story

-I studied Acting at university but quickly realised that my passion truly lay in teaching and education.
+I studied Acting at university but quickly realised that my passion truly lay in writing and education.
 That said, I did do some acting and I must say that my all time greatest performance was as a cow in the PYT Tots Revue.
 It was not long after starting at PYT and our veteran Tots teacher asked for some support with her 3-5 year old class.
 Though I would go on to teach groups of this age, this was my first experience of trying to put on a show with very young students.
-Of course there were some hiccups but we arrived at show day feeling confident that we had a great play.
+There were some hiccups (naturally) but we arrived at show day feeling confident that we had a great play.

 Then disaster struck… one of our young actors didn’t turn up.
-Instead of panicking I volunteered to step in and had to swallow all of my pride and crawl around on stage in front of my friends, colleagues, parents and even some of our 17 year old students who were assisting.
+Instead of panicking I volunteered to step in and had to swallow all of my pride and crawl around on stage in front of my friends, colleagues, parents and even some of our 17 year old students.
 Not only did I have to crawl around like a cow, I also had to moo!
 To say it was embarrassing for me is an understatement!

 How Rebecca Incorporates Creativity into Her Classes